mattjenningsmh/phishing_site/README.md

 # phishing_site
-this was for a cybersecurity project, DO NOT HOST THIS CODE
+this was for a cybersecurity project.
+DO NOT HOST THIS CODE ON THE INTERNET.